 Offaly's Naomh Ciaran go in search of All-Ireland glory

-Offaly's all-conquering ladies champions Naomh Ciaran are on the quest for silverware this weekend as they gear up for next weekend’s eagerly-anticipated All-Ireland Intermediate Football final.
+Offaly's all-conquering ladies champions Naomh Ciaran are on the quest for silverware today as they finish their final preparations for the eagerly-anticipated All-Ireland Intermediate Football final in Cavan.

 Games at senior and junior levels are also down for decision.